 Grow with Google is an initiative helping people across the US and the world grow their skills, careers, and businesses by offering free tools, training, and events.
-They provide a self-paced, online training program that offers professional certificates in the fast-growing high-demand fields of project management, user experience (UX) design, data analytics, digital marketing & e-commerce, and IT support.
+They provide a self-paced, online training program that offers professional certificates in the fast-growing high-demand fields of project management, user experience (UX) design, data analytics, digital marketing & e-commerce, IT support, and cybersecurity.

-Thanks to Google's support, the Harold Hunter Foundation will distribute 100 Grow With Google Career Certificate scholarships to skateboarders in New York City in 2022 and 2023.
-In addition to the resources provided by Grow With Google and Coursera, HHF will offer co-working sessions, 1:1s, workshops, skate meetups, and more!
+Thanks to Google's support, the Harold Hunter Foundation has distributed 100 Grow With Google Career Certificate scholarships to skateboarders in New York City!
+In addition to the resources provided by Grow With Google and Coursera, HHF will offer co-working sessions, 1:1s, workshops, skate meetups, and more

 Who is eligible for this opportunity?
 Skateboarders aged 17+ who live in the New York City area.
 Skaters from neighboring areas such as Long Island and New Jersey who frequently skate in NYC and/or actively participate in the NYC skateboarding community are welcome to apply.